Materials-Consortia/OPTIMADE/optimade.rst

     Whether the property can be used for sorting (see `Entry Listing URL Query Parameters`_ for more information on this field).
   - :field:`type`: String.
     The type of the property's value.
-    This can be any of the types defined in `Data types`_.
+    This MUST be any of the types defined in `Data types`_.

+    For the purpose of compatibility with future versions of this specification, a client MUST accept values that are not :type:`string`s specifying any of the OPTIMADE `Data types`_, but MUST then also disregard the :field:`type` field.

     Note, if the value is a nested type, only the outermost type should be reported.
-    E.g., for the entry resource :entry:`structures`, the :field:`species` property is defined as a list of dictionaries, hence its :field:`type` value would be :val:`list`.
+    E.g., for the entry resource :entry:`structures`, the :property:`species` property is defined as a list of dictionaries, hence its :field:`type` value would be :val:`list`.

 - **formats**: List of output formats available for this type of entry.
 - **output\_fields\_by\_format**: Dictionary of available output fields for this entry type, where the keys are the values of the :field:`formats` list and the values are the keys of the :field:`properties` dictionary.